brucecui97/habitat_interface/README.md

 #### Changing Robot Dynamics

-You can modify the _update_position and _update_attitude behaviours/methods in the sim_env class in hab_ros_interface.py to change the robot's behaviour at each time step. (e.g. you can specifiy that the robot has a maximum acceleration of 0.1m/s^2)
+You can modify the _update_position and _update_attitude behaviours/methods in the sim_env class in hab_ros_interface.py to change the robot's behaviour at each time step. (e.g. you can specify that the robot has a maximum acceleration of 0.1m/s^2)

-#### Changing Sensor Publishing Freuqency
+#### Changing Sensor Publishing Frequency
 Change the _sensor_rate class variable in hab_ros_interface.py

 #### Changing number of sensors